A Bed and Breakfast in Scottish Borders

 The New kitchen has a clothes washer and breakfast table.

 Set in farm land, there are wooded footpaths to the village half a mile away.
 This makes it great for dog walking and in the twilight badgers, foxes and roe deer can be seen.
+Fishing on the Tweed and Teviot and various lochs is available, and many riding events in season.

 The lane from the side road is not tarmacked and is a bit bumpy, but means the house is completely secluded in farmland.